 - Twin Falls Trail: a short hike to another swimming pool with some falls, info and route map

 - Commando Hike: This a more of a scramble or as the Taiwanese would call water tracing than a hike.
 Here are a few different blogs describing it and a youtube video.
+This can be pretty dangerous with heavy rains so caution is needed.

 - Upper Makamaka’ole or 13 Crossings Trail: For more water falls and swimming holes, following the Upper Makamaka’ole seems to provide that.
 It’s also called 13 crossings because of the number of times the stream is crossed.
 Here are a few blog posts about it, a gps profile, and a youtube video.